roadrunner-server/roadrunner/README.md

 }
 ```

-Simple service might look like:
+A simple service might look like this:

 ```golang
 package service